How to Start an LLC in Iowa (2025 Guide)

 Step 1: Name Your Iowa LLC

-3. Is the URL available?
-We recommend that you check online to see if your business name is available as a web domain.
-Even if you don't plan to make a business website today, you may want to buy the URL in order to prevent others from acquiring it.
+You should check online to see if your business name is available as a web domain.
+Even if you don’t plan to make a business website right away, this is an extremely important step as it will prevent others from acquiring it.

 Once you have verified your name is available, you may now select a professional service to complete the LLC formation process for you.